bevyengine/rfcs/implementation_details.md

 A better solution is for the server to assign each networked entity a global ID (`NetworkID`) that the spawning client can predict and map to its local instance.

 - The simplest form of this would be an incrementing generational index whose upper bits are fixed to match the spawning player's ID.
 This is my recommendation.
-Basically, reuse `Entity` and reserve some of the upper bits in the ID.
+Basically, reuse `Entity` and reserve some of the upper bits in its ID.

 - Alternatively, PRNGs could be used to generate shared keys (called "prediction keys" in some places) for pairing global and local IDs.
 Rather than predict the global ID, the client would predict the shared key.
 Server updates that confirm the predicted entity would include both its global ID and the shared key, which the client can then use to pair the IDs.
 This method adds complexity but bypasses the previous method's implicit entity limit.